nawshad/PDFMetadataExtractor/myREADME.md

 schema.py to get more insight, roughly it seems that it uses an already learnt model to identify a member of predefined field at settings file.
-- My understanding is that, this tool would look at a new file and extract related fields values based on the classifier which was trained on.
-I need to clearly undertsand what this classifier predicts and what are the features it uses?
+-  I need to clearly understand what this classifier predicts and what are the features it uses?